CELtd/filplus-autocap/docs/SCHEME.md

 Invalid tickets → fee burned.

-⚠️ **Note**: the percentage of the deal payment which is accepted as a fee is yet to be precisely defined.
+⚠️ **Note**: the percentage of the deal payment that is accepted as a fee is yet to be precisely defined.

 ---

-## Phase 3: Round Processing & DataCap Distribution
+### Stage 3: Round Termination & DataCap Allocation

 Rounds occur every **x blocks**.
 ⚠️ **Note**: x is yet to be defined.

-At round end, Autocap distributes a **fixed DataCap prize `D`** across valid tickets:
+At the round end, Autocap distributes a **fixed DataCap prize `D`** across valid tickets:

 $$dc_i = D \cdot \frac{Fee_i}{\sum_j Fee_j}$$